davepacheco/kartlytics/README.md

 - Rescues: times when Lakitu has to come fetch you
 - Impacts-by-shell: use explosion or "crash" to detect getting hit by something
 - Impact of bomb?
-- Power slides, boosts, and attempts?
+- Power slides, boosts, and boost attempts?